 The San Diego County Water Authority has raised San Vicente Dam 117 feet, more than doubling the storage capacity of San Vicente Reservoir.
-In construction since 2009, the expansion represents the single biggest increase in water storage in San Diego County’s history.
+The expansion represents the single biggest increase in water storage in San Diego County’s history.
 It is the largest dam raise in the U.S. and the tallest roller-compacted concrete dam raise in the world.
 The project was completed in spring 2014.

 The Water Authority used roller-compacted concrete to raise the dam because it is just as strong as conventional concrete but can be placed more efficiently.
-The Olivenhain Dam, constructed by the Water Authority a decade ago, is also a roller-compacted concrete dam.
+The Olivenhain Dam, constructed by the Water Authority in the early 2000s, is also a roller-compacted concrete dam.

-San Vicente Reservoir already has a distinguished history.
-Constructed by the city of San Diego in 1943, it was the first reservoir in the county to receive imported water when the Water Authority’s First Aqueduct was completed in 1947.
-The original dam stood at 220 feet and stored up to 90,000 acre feet for use by the city of San Diego.
+San Vicente Reservoir has a distinguished history.
+Constructed by the City of San Diego in 1943, it was the first reservoir in the county to receive imported water when the Water Authority’s First Aqueduct was completed in 1947.
+The original dam stood at 220 feet and stored up to 90,000 acre-feet for use by the City of San Diego.

-The reservoir expansion made possible by the dam raise provides storage for an additional 152,000 acre-feet of water.
-The new storage is owned by the Water Authority, and will be used to maintain water reserves for emergencies.
-If an earthquake or a severe drought curtails our imported water supplies, water from San Vicente Reservoir will provide emergency supplies for the southern portion of the county.
+The dam raise provides storage capacity for an additional 152,000 acre-feet of water.
+The new capacity is owned by the Water Authority, and will be used to store water for dry years and emergencies such as an earthquake that curtails our imported water supplies.

 Workers placed the first layer of concrete for the foundation of the dam raise in September 2011.
-Thanks to the efficient construction allowed by roller-compacted concrete, the new dam rose swiftly, reaching the top of the existing dam in May 2012, and its full height just four months later.
+The new dam rose swiftly, reaching the top of the existing dam in May 2012, and its full height just four months later.
 Additional work will continue at the reservoir through 2015 to construct a new marina and replace a portion of the reservoir bypass pipeline.

-The city of San Diego has continued to operate the San Vicente Reservoir during construction to supply its customers, and owns its original 90,000 acre-feet of storage capacity.
+The City of San Diego has continued to operate the San Vicente Reservoir during construction to supply its customers, and owns its original 90,000 acre-feet of storage capacity.
 The two agencies will share the cost of operating the expanded reservoir.
-The city plans to reopen San Vicente Reservoir to the public as soon as the water level reaches the new boat ramp, between late 2014 and 2017 depending on the availability of imported water and local rainfall.
+The Water Authority and the City of San Diego are coordinating to set an opening date for San Vicente Reservoir, which is expected in late 2015.
+More details will follow when the date is announced.

 The San Vicente Dam Raise is the largest project of the Emergency Storage Project, a system of reservoirs, interconnected pipelines, and pumping stations designed to make water available to the San Diego region in the event of an interruption in imported water deliveries.